dontwalk-design/dont-walk/content/work/ramblers-scotland-annual-report.md

     We were impressed with the support we received from Don’t Walk when we were producing our 2017/18 Annual Report for members.

     Stewart and Mark’s expert guidance and creative flair helped turn our ideas into reality.
 They were patient, efficient and approachable throughout the design and feedback process - and the end result is an attractive document that works well for our target audience.
-  testimonial_citation: "—Danny Carden.
-Comms and engagement officer, Ramblers Scotland"
+  testimonial_citation: "—Danny Carden, Comms and engagement officer, Ramblers Scotland"

 ---